Whittier Mansion: Local reaction

 Upon learning of the planned move, neighbors were reported to be upset about the Nazi consulate moving into the neighborhood; they hired attorney Marvin Lewis to appeal the move in front of the San Francisco Planning Commission.
 In reply, Wiedemann asserted that the United States Department of State had assured him they could use the property.

 Lewis appeared before the planning commission to make the case of neighbors; he subsequently appeared in front of the commission twice more after no decision was reached.
 The City of San Francisco never rendered a decision, as the State Department "demanded that the Nazis close all consular, news and information agencies in this country."
 Despite a deadline of July 10, the Nazi Consulate closed on July 15, 1941.

 Subsequent ownership

 After the consular officials from Nazi Germany were removed from the United States, the mansion stood empty.
 Captain Fred C. Mensing, a naturalized American Citizen, served as its caretaker.

-On September 24, 1947 the mansion was seized and held by the Alien Property Custodian. before it was eventually transferred to the United States Attorney General, and sold at auction in 1950 at which point it became a private residence, once again.
+On September 24, 1947 the mansion was seized and held by the Office of Alien Property Custodian. before it was eventually transferred to the United States Attorney General, and sold at auction in 1950 at which point it became a private residence, once again.

 The status as a residence, however, would be short lived, as the mansion was occupied by the California Historical Society from 1956 to 1991.